ericwallen/firebase-camp/README.md

 }, [])
 ```

-Final Example App with Cloud Firestore and Authentication
+Final Example App with Cloud Firestore and the Authentication Modal

 ```
 import React, { useEffect, useState } from 'react';